-Warren Ellis did a "thematic trilogy" for Avatar Press in which he deconstructs the superhero genre.
-(Yes, again.)
+Warren Ellis did a "thematic trilogy" for Avatar Press in which he deconstructs the superhero genre (yes, again).
 The first part, Black Summer, shows us what would happen if superheroes were too human.
 The second part, No Hero, shows what would happen if they put themselves above human laws.
-The third part, Supergod, shows would happen if superheroes weren't even remotely human.
+The third part, Supergod, shows what would happen if superheroes weren't even remotely human.

-A story from the comics series Animal Man (noted for its Post Modernism) deconstructs Looney Tunes and similar cartoons: in "The Coyote Gospel," a grotesquely anthropomorphic coyote is repeatedly and brutally killed by an Elmer Fudd-style hunter obsessed with his destruction, and continuously reforms/regenerates in a most disturbing manner.
+A story from Grant Morrison's Animal Man run (noted for its Post-Modernism) deconstructs Looney Tunes and similar cartoons: in "The Coyote Gospel," a grotesquely anthropomorphic coyote is repeatedly and brutally killed by an Elmer Fudd-style hunter obsessed with his destruction, and continuously reforms/regenerates in a most disturbing manner.
 Finally, in a scene reminiscent of the classic "Duck Amuck" short, the malevolent animator paints his blood in as he dies for the last time.

 Tintin: The Castafiore Emerald, Flight 714, and Tintin and the Picaros are deconstructions of the Adventure genre and of the Tintin series in general.